JuanGuerrero09/apuntes/02 Master/S1 TU Dresden/04 Hydrochemistry/HC Classes/HC C06.md

     - increasing total pressure favours the side with fewer gas moles.
 - **Temperature:**
     - for an **exothermic** reaction (releases heat), raising $T$ favours the reactants.
+	    - "increasing $T$ adds “heat” → equilibrium shifts to the side with less dissolved gas → solubility decreases"
     - for an **endothermic** reaction, raising $T$ favours the products.

 > **What is Le Chatelier's principle?**